 A few of the pieces in my set have a non-stick coating, but I do not have the full nonstick set.
 Based on my past experience with other brands, I did not expect the coating to hold up to regular use, but was pleasantly surprised to be proven wrong.
 I am careful only to use nylon spatulas and spoons when using the nonstick items, and have not had any problems with discoloration or chipping beyond what could only be considered normal with years of repeated use.
 I have found the performance of the nonstick surface to be excellent.
 I have never experienced any food items sticking to it, a sentiment echoed by a consumer review published on Viewpoints.com.

 Online reviews for the full non-stick set are not as positive as what I experienced with the set I purchased from Sam's Club.
-A review of a few different brands at Yahoo!
-Voices indicates that the 12" nonstick omelet pan, a piece that I do not own, tends to lose it's nonstick properties over time and that flaking and peeling tend to occur.
-Some Macy's and Amazon reviewers have also reported problems with flaking of the nonstick coating for the full nonstick set, which is different from the one I have, and a Best Buy review reports that the nonstick surface is ineffective.
+A review from Good Housekeeeping states tends to not simmer evenly.
+Amazon reviewers have also reported problems with flaking of the nonstick coating for the full nonstick set, which is different from the one I have, and a Best Buy review reports that the nonstick surface is ineffective.
 I have handled these pieces in stores, and they do not seem quite as well-made as the pieces I own.

 Uniform Heat Control